 Adding an occasional driver to your policy can increase your rates, but a broker can help mitigate those costs.
-Insurance companies offer their clients many types of insurance discounts.
+Insurance companies offer many types of insurance discounts.
 Brokers shop around different insurance companies to find you the best rate and best coverage.
 Along with your broker, you can choose the plan you want.
 There may also be discounts and promotions available to you that lower your rates even further.
 Each person may qualify for different discounts, and when you put them all together, it may reduce the premium you will be required to pay significantly.

 Your insurance company may be able to offer you some of the following discounts to lower your premiums:

 If you add a person to your car insurance policy and give him or her permission to drive your vehicle occasionally, he or she will be covered by your insurance company if he or she is involved in a car collision.
 The person must have a valid driver's license, and he or she must not have been engaging in illegal activity when the accident occurred.
-If the collision is caused by the person who drives your vehicle occasionally, your insurance company will raise your rates.
+If the collision is caused by the person who drives your vehicle occasionally, your insurance company could raise your rates.

-Tickets follow people, not cars.
+- Tickets follow people, not cars.
 If someone other than you gets a speeding ticket while driving your car, all the repercussions will fall on them.